Carmen Reid

 Carmen Reid is a Scottish novelist born in Montrose, Angus.
 She is the author of the Annie Valentine series of novels about a personal shopper and other books in the chick lit genre, including the Sunday Times top ten bestseller Did The Earth Move?.
 She also wrote the Secrets at St Jude's series of young adult novels set at a girls boarding school in Edinburgh.
-In 2015, her WW2 novel for teenagers Cross My Heart won the Angus Book Award.
+In 2015, her World War II novel for teenagers Cross My Heart won the Angus Book Award.